tomerisraeli/ashes-and-dust-cli/README.md

 python aad.py download --help
 ```
 for example
-#### CLI input
+#### project input
-when running different CLI functions you might be asked to enter a path to the root directory of the data.
+when running different functions you might be asked to enter a path to the root directory of the data.
 what is this directory?

 root directory - the path to the directory holding all project data, when running the download function of CLI,